Indonesia considering buying Russian oil as fuel prices soar -FT | Headlines

 Indonesia considering buying Russian oil as fuel prices soar -FT

+If there is the country (and) they give a better price, of course," Widodo said in an interview with the Financial Times when he was asked whether Indonesia would buy oil from Russia.

-Indonesia's President Joko Widodo is considering joining India and China in buying Russian oil to offset increasing pressure of rising energy costs in the country, the Financial Times reported on Monday.
+Indonesian President Joko Widodo is considering joining India and China in buying Russian oil to offset increasing pressure of rising energy costs, the Financial Times reported on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)